creame/joinchat/README.txt

 = 6.0.7 =
 * Fix dark styles for loading and note messages
-* Fix admin JS conflict when other plugin use IntTelInput library
+* Fix admin JS conflict when other plugin use IntlTelInput library
 * Fix Joinchat settings don't work with HivePress

 = 6.0.6 =